 Film: Jhoom Barabar Jhoom

 This song depicts the “what if we were together” idea about two characters.
 The fantasy scenario starts with Alvira (Preity Zinta) tossing her luggage onto Ricky (Abhishek Bachchan) who is mistaken for a baggage handler.
 The editing reveals that he wasn’t a coolie, but kind enough to hire a real one to help the lady anyways.
 No choreographed movements or numerous background dancers are to be found.
 Instead a short story about the formation of a relationship is shown.
 A great moment for the camera occurs when it rotates 180 degrees showing the Taj Mahal reflected in a pool.
 The rotation mirrors the earth’s sun cycle as night is turning into a new day.
-The camera is left here showing a series of fades of their lives – getting married, kids playing and growing, and concluding with being together in their old age.
+The camera is left here showing highlights of their lives – getting married, kids playing and growing, and concluding with being together in their old age.
 Like the Taj, an entire Bollywood movie condensed into one song is a sight to see.

 Easily the most stylized song on this list by its use of lights, shadows, a tracking zoom, and objects composing frames to draw attention.
 There are plenty of moments where both dancers are shot long and uncut because they can dance well without the aid of flashy techniques.
 The film’s tools – camera, music, and edit beats – show Anjali (Madhuri Dixit) wanting to be noticed by Jai (Anil Kapoor).
 She loves him and wants him to love her back; the song transitions into a daydream sequence showing this desire.
 In her fantasy, with a blurry background leaving only the pair in focus, they almost share a kiss.
 Shortly after returning to reality a new character, Pooja, is introduced luring Jai’s attention.
 When the song enters its final moments, Anjali is sad watching Jai dance with Pooja.
 While watching them she’s blocked by people in the foreground showing that she is no longer important and both figuratively and literally in Jai’s background.
 The song didn’t need dialogue, except for Pooja’s introduction, to show this short story arc.
 Everything was presented visually through the song with two great dancers.